Xtralien Scientific Python

 Xtralien Scientific Python distribution is a development environment aimed at scientists.
 It provides an accessible platform for creating experiments using the Python interpreter.
 We have included all the relevant tools and libraries that a scientist will need to get started.

-We created the Xtralien Scientific Python project to allow scientists to get stuck in with development and not have to worry about installation or compatibility issues.
+The Xtralien Scientific Python project was created to allow scientists to get stuck in with development and not have to worry about installation or compatibility issues.
 When we were looking for an environment for writing Python code to run our own experiments, we tried a number of different programs.
 We decided that we liked Spyder the most, however some of our staff found the installation procedure to be needlessly complex.

 If your computer runs Windows 7 or above and runs a 64-bit version of windows (which the majority of Windows 7 computers do), then you can just download our installer and get started.